Many of us know what it feels like when we don’t fit in. That’s hard when we don’t fit in because of our gender.

 - There is no typical trans person and no “right” way to transition.
 Many people didn’t always feel this way and were unable to explain why they felt different.

 - It’s possible that transitioning is not right for you.
 That doesn’t mean you’re not part of our community!
 Many people who wish they could express themselves differently decide not to for all kinds of reasons.
 Some want to wait until they live by themselves, or have enough money, or get out of school.
+Some may have to wait because of family issues.

 - It’s possible transitioning is right for you.
 That doesn’t mean you have to start immediately!